Botmasher/syllables-names-generator/README.md

 Define a language, then generate words that fit in the language.

+NOTE: I'm still working on this code, but no longer on GitHub.
+Please [see this issue](https://github.com/Botmasher/syllables-names-generator/issues/1#issuecomment-539785466) for instructions on running a previous working version.
+The latest commit does not work as a whole, though many of its API calls do.

 ## Description

 This tool provides classes and methods for building out a custom language.
 First, do some building and shaping for your language.
 Assign features to symbols.
 Define a basic inventory with phonetic symbols and associated graphemes.
 Define possile syllable structures, grammatical affixes and sound changes.
 Then, use your language to generate words, including proper names (the original motivation).